Corrosive interaction or high-quality connections?

 What kind of interaction is corrosive?

 Corrosive relationships can be considered the opposite of high-quality connections.
-A corrosive relationship is signaled by belittling, imitation, name-calling and hostile humour at worst.
+A corrosive relationship is signalled by belittling, imitation, name-calling and hostile humour at worst.
 We may also unintentionally behave in a harmful way towards others.
 This can happen when we miss showing gratitude or appreciation, ignore people or their work, or exercise power over others.

 Jari Ylitalo names the considerable performance pressures of an academic career as a factor hindering interaction.
 This can easily reduce opportunities for forming and maintaining high-quality connections.
 Ylitalo also says that the post-corona hybrid era has brought its challenges to finding real encounters and maintaining a community.